assem16399/i-Message-chat-App---Flutter/README.md

 **.
 packages used:
-cloud_firestore: to store the app data and be able to stream it
+cloud_firestore: to store the app data and be able to stream it.
-firebase_auth: to handle the user authentication
+& firebase_auth: to handle the user authentication.
-firebase_storage: to store the data of the user such as: users images
+& firebase_storage: to store the data of the user such as: users images.
-image_picker: to be able to use the device native camera to take pictures of the user
+& image_picker: to be able to use the device native camera to take pictures of the user.
-firebase_messaging: to handle FCM push notifications Null Saftey Enabled
+& firebase_messaging: to handle FCM push notifications.
+& Null Saftey Enabled.
 .**

 **Screenshots from the App